jordanlgraham/drupal-lamp/README.md

 I'm listing virtualbox in this list only because a fair number of people use it.
 I don't like the software and their latest version, as of this writing, has introduced a issues to using vagrant.
 Stay away from Oracle code imo and use vmware.

+If you have an existing installation of drupal-lamp, don't assume that you have the correct versions of these components.

   * Vagrant 1.2.2 http://downloads.vagrantup.com/
   * Virtualbox 4.2.10 https://www.virtualbox.org/wiki/Download_Old_Builds
 or